trxdave/kleandetailing/README.md

 ### Project

-* Show the price of different types of Valeting.
+* Display the cost of various Valeting options using captivating visuals and detailed descriptions.

-* Booking a Services online.
+* Booking a Services online when they are available to booking a services.

-* Contact Us.
+* Contact Us if you have any questions or concerns.
+We are here to help.

-* Show what our work job doing.
+* Show example what our work job we are doing cleaning the vehicles.

 * Optimize the website for search engines to increase visibility and attract customers.